 A special tax regime is available in Spain for foreign individuals who come to work in the country under an employment agreement with a Spanish company.
 Commonly referred to as the Beckham Law, named after the renowned footballer, this pay income tax regime offers specific tax benefits.
 Here are the key points:

-• To qualify for this regime, certain conditions must be met, including being a Spanish tax resident (spending more than 183 days a year in Spain) and not having been a resident in Spain within the last ten years.
+- To qualify for this regime, certain conditions must be met, including being a Spanish tax resident (spending more than 183 days a year in Spain) and not having been a resident in Spain within the minimum period of the last five years.

 Filing Tax Returns in Spain

-• Similarly, if your rental income is below €1,000 or your employment income is below €22,000, you are exempt from filing a tax return.
-This is because your employer would have already deducted your Spanish income tax in such cases.
+- Similarly, if your rental income is below €1,000 or your employment income is below €22,000, you are exempt from filing a tax return.
+This is because your employer would have already deducted your Spanish income tax rates in such cases.

 If you need to file a tax return, use “Modelo 100,” the specific form for income tax declaration in Spain.